Discrete maths features in all AS/A level Further Mathematics specifications, albeit under different titles:

 Towards the end of the course a short assignment is issued, for which support and guidance are provided.
 Course certificates will be available for those participants completing the assignment.

 TD is a new streamlined course replacing the previous courses TD1 and TD2; it is therefore not suitable for teachers who have already completed these courses.

 - Gain a deeper understanding of the application of algorithms to a wide range of problems

 - Develop skills with using standard algorithms to solve optimisation problems

 - Develop confidence in incorporating practical work within maths teaching

 - Improve subject knowledge and build on pedagogical skills

 - Link topics in discrete maths with other areas of maths

 Who will benefit from attending?

-TD is designed for A level Further Mathematics teachers who are new to teaching discrete/decision mathematics, or those that have previously taught these topics but wish to broaden and deepen their understanding.
+TD is designed for mathematics teachers who are new to teaching discrete/decision mathematics, or those that have previously taught these topics but wish to develop their practice.